Eye of Providence Pendant — .925 Sterling Silver All-Seeing Eye

 If you connect with the Eye of Providence — The all-seeing eye appears in Egyptian temples, medieval churches, Masonic lodges, and on the US one-dollar bill.
 Its meaning spans divine watchfulness, spiritual awareness, and cosmic order.
 Wearing it as a three-dimensional, looking eye gives that ancient concept a visceral, present-tense quality.

 If you collect eye-themed jewelry — The polymer eye has visible iris detail — concentric color rings around a dark pupil, domed like a real miniature eyeball.
-At 21×32mm, the triangular frame and radiating rays are clearly visible on a chain.
+At 21×32mm, the star frame and radiating rays are clearly visible on a chain.

 What Wearing It Actually Feels Like